 Your results will include a click map to show where participants clicked.
 This data can also be viewed as a heat map.

-You can select regions of the design to see the total number of clicks and average click times within that highlight.
+You can select regions of the design to see the total number of clicks and the mean(average) click times within that highlight.
 You can also filter to show only the clicks you want to see.

 What type of file can you upload?

-The file must be a JPEG, PNG or GIF and no larger than 5MB.
+The file must be a JPEG, PNG or GIF.